avimoondra/fishbowl/README.md

 # https://fishbowl-game.com

-Fishbowl is a guessing game for any group of all ages, adapted for online play!
+Fishbowl is a virtual version of a fun (and mostly hilarious) guessing game, designed for any group of all ages!
 You'll need at least 4 to play, but it only gets more fun with more players.
 Hop on a video call, and play through rounds of Taboo, Charades, and Password.

 # Technology